shella12/GStream/README.md

 - [⭐️ Show your support](#support)
 - [📝 License](#license)

-# 📖 [Mercor Frontend Project] <a name="about-project"></a>
+# 📖 [GStream] <a name="about-project"></a>

-> This is a Mercor Frontend project challenge! were we have to convert this [Figma design](https://www.figma.com/community/file/1218595052516978368) into responsive React code.
-The most important thing is attention to detail.
+> This is a React frontend project with an interactive and user-friendly interface and quick navigation for streaming videos.
+The design has been replicated from this [Figma design](https://www.figma.com/community/file/1218595052516978368).

 ## 🛠 Built With <a name="built-with"></a>